-All the companies registered like private limited company or one person company or limited company are required to maintain proper book of accounts and get the book of accounts audited.
-Therefore, after incorporation of a company, an Auditor must be appointed by the Board of Directors of the Company.
-First auditors of the company must be appointed within 30 days of date of registration of the company by the Directors, if not the shareholders can appoint first auditors within 90 days of incorporation.
-In this article, we look at the requirement and procedure for appointment of auditor.
+All the companies registered like a private limited company or one-person company or limited company are required to maintain a proper book of accounts and get the book of accounts audited.
+Therefore, after the incorporation of a company, an auditor must be appointed by the Board of Directors of the Company.
+First auditors of the company must be appointed within 30 days of the date of registration of the company by the Directors if not the shareholders can appoint first auditors within 90 days of incorporation.
+In this article, we look at the requirement and procedure for the appointment of an auditor.

 Procedure for Appointment of Auditor

 Only a practising Chartered Accountant can be an Auditor of a Company.
 Before appointment of auditor of company, the written consent of the auditor must first be obtained along with a certificate from the Auditor that the appointment, if made, shall be in accordance with the conditions as prescribed by the Auditor and that the Auditor satisfies the criteria provided in Section 141 of the Companies Act, 2013 (Provision relating to audit and auditor).

 It is optional file ADT-1 for the appointment process of the first auditor.
 Once the consent of an Auditor is obtained, then the Board of Directors of the Company can execute a resolution to appoint the Auditor.
 The appointment of the auditor must be conveyed to the Registrar of Companies within fifteen days of appointment.
 The first auditor can hold office from the conclusion of that meeting until the conclusion of its sixth annual general meeting.
 However, the company should place the matter relating to the appointment of an auditor for ratification by members at every annual general meeting.